Equity Incentive Plans

 The following table summarizes the activity of shares available under the 2017 ESPP:

-The Company accounts for employee stock purchases made under its 2017 ESPP using the estimate grant date fair value of accounting in accordance with ASC 718, Stock Compensation.
+The Company accounts for employee stock purchases made under its 2017 ESPP using the estimated grant date fair value of accounting in accordance with ASC 718, Stock Compensation.
 The Company values ESPP shares using the Black-Scholes model.

 Total stock-based compensation expense is recorded in the consolidated statements of operations and was allocated as follows (in thousands):